-Prescription drug expenses associated with infertility treatment and elective cryopreservation are covered up to a lifetime maximum of \$7,500 per family under the Citigroup Health Benefits Plan, as outlined in the "Prescription Drug" section.
+Prescription drug expenses associated with infertility treatment and elective cryopreservation are covered up to a lifetime maximum of \$7,500 per covered person under the Plan, as outlined in the "Prescription Drug" section.

-HMOs:
+HMOs

 Each HMO offers different infertility coverage and limits, if they offer any such coverage at all.
 Check with your HMO for details of infertility coverage.